ubc-library-rbsc/gillis-2021/pages/about.md

 {% include feature/jumbotron.html objectid="https://raw.githubusercontent.com/ubc-library-rbsc/gillis-2021_draft/main/objects/test-feature-image.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection; Note on the Nature of Letters and Archives ; Notes on Positionality;Acknowledgements;About the About Page;Technical" %}
+{% include feature/nav-menu.html sections="About the Collection; Note on the Nature of Letters and Archives ; Notes on Positionality;Acknowledgements;Technical" %}

 ## About the Collection